-154-Delegation by regulator
+154 Delegation by regulator

-- (1) The regulator may, by instrument in writing, delegate to any body or person (including a person for the time being holding or acting in a specified office or position) a power or function under this Act. - (2) A delegation under this section- - (a) may be made subject to such conditions as the regulator thinks fit; and - (b) is revocable at will; and

-- (c) does not derogate from the power of the regulator to act. - (3) A power or function delegated under this section may, if the instrument of delegation so provides, be further delegated.
+- (1) The regulator may, by instrument in writing, delegate to an authorised person a power or function under this Act other than this power of delegation. - (2) A delegation under this section- - (a) may be made subject to such conditions as the regulator thinks fit, and - (b) is revocable at will, and - (c) does not derogate from the power of the regulator to act. - (3) In this section-